theeminenceco/help/_posts/2020-01-13-lead-responses.md

 ## [Lead State](#lead-state)
 Assistant will categorize the leads in various states based on the followups and responses.
 Various possible state are:
+`New` conveys that the lead added cannot be processed as you have used up your leads limit as per the plan.
+You can Restart these leads in the next period or upgrade your plan and then restart these leads now.
+`Cold` the followup is under progress.
 `Hot` if the lead has accepted to meet.
-`Cold` the followup is under progress.
 `Warm` lead is someone who has opened 3 or more emails.
 A good list for your calling team to call.
 `Engaged` lead is someone who has opened 1 or more emails.
 `Processed` followup is completed as per the schedule and there was no response from the lead.